 Depending on your phone, this will appear as “link”, “merge”, or “group” contacts.
 Using this as an Android contact editor is a great way to organize your contacts.

 You might have three different contacts for one person (mobile, Skype, email, for example).
 By selecting link/ merge, these contacts become one.
 Or you can group contacts by categories such as work, family, old school friends, etc.

 The short answer is yes, your contacts are automatically backed to your phone if you don’t have an alternative account (Gmail/Outlook) set up.
 To change this, you can go into the manage contacts and click on default.
 This will allow you to change where your contacts are automatically saved.

 We found that there are 4 straightforward ways for you to backup your Android contacts:

 - Android contacts backup to PC

 If you want to use Outlook for Android contacts, the process is very simple and can be done from your Android contacts file location.

-Once you have opened your Android contacts, you can click on the settings option and you will find options to merge contacts, import/export contacts, move contacts from phone, sync contacts.
-To backup your contacts, click move contacts from phone.
-The screen will display all of your accounts that you have registered.
+Once you have opened your Android contacts, you can click on the settings option and you will find options to merge contacts, import/export contacts, move contacts from the phone, and sync contacts.
+To backup your contacts, click move contacts from your phone.
+The screen will display all of the accounts that you have registered.

 This method will also work if you want to import your Android contacts to Gmail or Yahoo.
 When you have completed the backup, you can edit Yahoo contacts on Android just as you can your Gmail contacts.